garys-esri/geodev-dc-labs/runtime-workshop/exercises/macOS/Swift/Exercise 3 Operational Layers.md

 ![Scene layer on a 3D scene](06-scene-layer.jpg)

 1. Remember in [Exercise 2](Exercise%202%20Zoom%20Buttons.md#zoom-in-and-out-on-the-map-and-the-scene) when you manipulated a camera to zoom in and out?
 Here we will also use a camera, but this time we will rotate the camera to provide an oblique view of the scene.
 We will focus the rotation on the current viewpoint's target point.
 The `AGSCamera.rotateAroundTargetPoint` method lets us specify a change in heading, pitch, and roll; let's change the heading by 45 degrees and the pitch by 65 degrees.
 After `rotateAroundTargetPoint`, we will give the rotated camera to the scene view.
-Here is the code to insert immediately after the previous step (still inside the `if` block):
+Here is the code to insert inside the completion block immediately after the call to `setViewpoint`:

     ```
     let viewpoint = self.sceneView.currentViewpoint(with: AGSViewpointType.centerAndScale)